 The W. Fred Kinsey Scholarship was created in 2009 to encourage students to participate at the annual meetings of the Society by presenting scholarly research in a friendly, professional atmosphere.
 Dr. Kinsey was a curator with the former William Penn Memorial Museum, now The State Museum, before going to Franklin and Marshall College and The North Museum from the early 60ís thru the mid 1980ís.
 He made significant contributions to the archaeological record and mentored many students who went on to become noteworthy archaeologists on their own merits.

-Presentation of the award will be announced at the Annual Meeting of the Society for Pennsylvania Archaeology on April 7-9, 2017 in Harrisburg, Pennsylvania.
-The selected paper will be published on-line through the PHMC website and submitted for review to the editor of the journal Pennsylvania Archaeologist for possible publication.
+Presentation of the award will be announced at the Annual Meeting of the Society for Pennsylvania Archaeology on April 6-8, 2018 in Dubois, Pennsylvania.
+The selected paper will be submitted for review to the editor of the journal Pennsylvania Archaeologist for possible publication.
 The editor of the journal will make the final decision on publication.
 Donations are encouraged to support the W. Fred Kinsey Scholarship fund.
 In addition to the monetary award and publication assistance, one year of membership in the Society is included in the award.
 Questions regarding this scholarship may be directed to Janet Johnson, Curator of Archaeology at the State Museum of Pennsylvania firstname.lastname@example.org

 Our previous winners:

 - Jonathon R. Libbon -2011.Grad Student at IUP- Published in Fall 2012 issue of PA journal